cloudfoundry/community/toc/rfc/rfc-draft-arm64-support.md

 ## CI/CD Infrastructure

 ARM64 build workers will be provided for Concourse pipelines to enable native ARM64 compilation and testing.
 The initial CI infrastructure will be contributed alongside the implementation work.
 Long-term CI/CD ownership should be discussed as part of this RFC.

+## Proposed New Areas

+Following the TOC discussion, this RFC proposes creating two new areas to lower the entry barrier and establish clear ownership:

+1. **ARM64 Stemcell Area** — responsible for ARM64 stemcell builds, BOSH agent ARM64 validation, and ARM64 CI worker infrastructure.
+This area has a clear boundary: produce and maintain ARM64 stemcells that pass BATS.

+2. **ARM64 CF Stack & Buildpacks Area** — responsible for `cflinuxfs5` ARM64 root filesystem and classical buildpack ARM64 dependency compilation.
+This area has a clear boundary: produce ARM64 variants of the stack and buildpack dependencies that enable `cf push` on ARM64 cells.

 # Open Questions